Singularities of free group character varieties: Introduction

-It is interesting to note that since $\XC{r}(\SLm{n})$ deformation retracts to $\XC{r}(\SUm{n})$ it must be the case that for $(r,n)=(2,3)$ and $(3,2)$ the non-Euclidean neighborhoods deformation retract to Euclidean neighborhoods.
-Curiously, these are the only cases ($n\geq 2$) where $\XC{r}(\SUm{n})$ is a manifold {\it without boundary}, and both are homeomorphic to spheres (see \cite{FlLa} or Section \ref{ex:manifold}).
+The proof of Theorem \ref{theorem2} constitutes Section \ref{manifoldsection}.
 To prove our main theorems we use slice theorems and explicitly describe the homeomorphism type of neighborhoods (showing them to be non-Euclidean) for a family of examples.

-The paper is organized as follows.
-In Section 2 we introduce our objects of interest, character varieties, discuss their singularities, and prove that their topology is strongly influenced by the topology of the maximal compact Lie group $K$.
-It is here that we are able to essentially reduce the study of algebraic singularities to those in $\XC{r}(\GLm{n})$ alone.
-In Section 3 we prove necessary lemmas, including a brief review of a weak version of the celebrated Luna Slice Theorem, in preparation to prove our classification of the singular stratification.
-This directly generalizes some of the results of \cite{HP}.
-In Section 4, we discuss properties of compact quotients and slices to prove the classification of those moduli which are manifolds.
-In the Appendix, we clarify the distinction between trace varieties and character varieties, and then using a result in \cite{Ba0} we give a new cohomology argument that $\XC{r}(\SUm{2})$ are not topological manifolds when $r\geq 4$.
+It is interesting to note that since $\XC{r}(\SLm{n})$ deformation retracts to $\XC{r}(\SUm{n})$, by \cite{FlLa}, it must be the case that for $(r,n)=(2,3)$ and $(3,2)$ the non-Euclidean neighborhoods deformation retract to Euclidean neighborhoods.
+Curiously, these are the only cases ($n\geq 2$) where $\XC{r}(\SUm{n})$ is a topological manifold, and both are homeomorphic to spheres (see \cite{FlLa} or Section \ref{ex:manifold}).